Introduction to Modern Data Integration

 2. Leverage all the platforms based on their design

 If you are making investments in modern data platforms every platform will have a default set of functions and workloads.
 It uses those default functions within the platform.
 Through this way, the performance of the data blending can be improved and the data movement can be reduced.

 Modern data platforms should be centrally engaged with all the business rules and data logic.
 It is possible only when the local processing system is kept separate from the central design studio.
 Managing the business rules and data logic can help to maximize there usability and provides transparency.

 If the management is handled centrally all the business rules and data logic templates can be kept under a single roof.
 If there is any change to be made to the data or platforms then such changes can be made quickly and efficiently.

-Modern Data Integration will eliminate all the challenges raised by legacy technology.
-Few of the benefits are listed below
+It will eliminate all the challenges raised by legacy technology.
+A few of the benefits are listed below